Shashank-Manognya/Intel-Unnati-Industrial-Training-Program-2024-2025/README.md

     Note: No need to type in the Passphrase after Brute-force Recover.
           The input file is automatically Decrypted.

-Video is uploaded for doubts.
+Watch the video tutorial for your understanding.

 Contact:
     smanogna@gitam.in for queries.